Voice acting in the United States: Rise in use of film actors for voice roles

-Some voice actors, such as Billy West, are highly critical of using A-list actors for voice roles in animated feature films.
+Some voice actors, such as Billy West, are highly critical of using A-listers for voice roles in animated feature films.
 A particular point of contention is the practice of bringing on veteran voice actors (who are generally capable of greatly altering their voices and inflections in order to create personalities for characters) to read for a part, and then use the recording of the professional voice actor as a guide for the movie star, even though the actual character creation work is being done by the unpaid voice actor.
 West struck back at this practice in Comic Book: The Movie, in which the entire main cast comprises professional voice actors.